danishi/backlog-document-exporter/README.md

 The `tree` command prints a hierarchical view of the documents and appends the same URL after each document title.

 `<document_id>` is the identifier shown in the list or tree output.
 All command output other than downloaded files is printed in Markdown.

+The `export` command downloads all documents in the current project, recreating the document tree as directories.
+Each document's content is saved as `document.md` alongside any attachments.

 ## Reference